 First in Bergen County

-The Valley Hospital is 1 of 3 hospitals in New Jersey – and the first in Bergen County – to treat heart failure patients with CCM therapy.
+The Valley Hospital was the first hospital in Bergen County to treat heart failure patients with CCM therapy.

 For more information or to schedule a consultation, call 201-432-7837.